Leaders in Pediatric Eye Care

 Your child's ability to see the world depends on healthy eyes.
-At Children's National Health System, our pediatric ophthalmologists are experts at diagnosing and treating complex eye problems, congenital disorders and rare eye conditions, such as strabismus, childhood cataract and glaucoma.
+At Children's National Hospital, our pediatric ophthalmologists are experts at diagnosing and treating complex eye problems, congenital disorders and rare eye conditions, such as strabismus, childhood cataract and glaucoma.
 We offer comprehensive care for patients of all ages, from newborns to young adults.

 Ophthalmology at Children's National

 Not all eye doctors are the same.
 Eye conditions that threaten your child's sight, such as retinopathy of prematurity, require the expertise of a well-trained and experienced pediatric ophthalmologist.

 Our team includes board-certified ophthalmologists with advanced fellowship training who specialize in pediatric care.
 Our pediatric ophthalmologists are trained to recognize and manage eye diseases and disorders in children whose vision is still developing.

 Features of our ophthalmology program include:

 - Leaders in children's eye care.
-Our program at Children’s National Health System was the first hospital-based pediatric ophthalmology department in the nation.
+Our program at Children’s National Hospital was the first hospital-based pediatric ophthalmology department in the nation.
 We have a long history working with complex eye conditions and are a recognized leader in the screening and treatment of strabismus, congenital cataract and glaucoma, and retinopathy of prematurity, a disorder that affects premature infants.
 Read in-depth information about common pediatric ophthalmology conditions.

 - Precise diagnosis.
 Finding the best treatment for your child starts with an accurate and in-depth diagnosis.
 We are experts in recognizing rare and complex eye problems in newborns, infants and children.

 - Expertise in rare disorders.
 Our pediatric ophthalmologists have extensive experience in the diagnosis and treatment of lens abnormalities and childhood cataract, a rare condition that affects only 0.4 percent of children and can be easily misdiagnosed.
 We are also among the few centers that manage infantile glaucoma, another rare but very serious eye disease.

 - Specialized programs.
 Our team approach to care allows us to provide the most comprehensive program in the Washington, D.C., metro area, with several sub-specialized clinics: